This Exhibition looks back at the numerous Royal visits to Chesterfield.

 Revolution House was re-opened by Prince Charles (pictured above) in 1988 after extensive restoration.
 The project was part of the Tercentenary celebrations marking 300 years since the Revolution of 1688.
-The Prince was presented with a stoneware ‘hunting jug’ with decorations showing William & Mary, Revolution House and the Prince’s coat of arms.
+The Prince was presented with a stoneware ‘hunting jug’ with decorations showing William and Mary, Revolution House and the Prince’s coat of arms.

 Mavis Glasby presented flowers to Princess Diana on her visit to Chesterfield and North East Derbyshire branch of Relate, as patron of that charity in 1993.
 On the same day Princess Diana also visited Whittington Hall Hospital for learning disabled adults to officially open Meadow View Nursing Home at the Hall for 24 of its residents.

 The Earl of Wessex officially re-opened Queen’s Park in 2005 after a £4 million restoration project.
 The park was dedicated in honour of Queen Victoria’s Golden Jubilee in 1887.